-RESERVE FUND An amount set aside in the operating budget, usually on a long-term basis activity, resolution action is used to confirm variable rates, assessment roll certification, administrative code provisions, and adopting of final assessments associated with capital improvement projects flooding and downstream erosion, and improve water quality in an adjacent river, stream, lake or bay.
+RESERVE FUNDAn amount set aside in the operating budget, usually on a long-term basis for the purpose of meeting future planned or unplanned expenses.
+RESOLUTION A written motion adopted by a governing body.
+Relative to MSBU Program activity, resolution action is used to confirm variable rates, assessment roll certification, administrative code provisions, and adopting of final assessments associated with capital improvement projects RETENTION POND An artificial waterbody designed to manage stormwater runoff, to prevent flooding and downstream erosion, and improve water quality in an adjacent Re-establishing functionality of an existing retention pond through site river, stream, lake or bay.